onlyabhinav/cloudworks/blog_content/postgres_deployment_blog.md

 Previously, we were using Liquibase for Postgres deployments, but it came with a significant security concern: we had to store the schema owner password in Liquibase configuration files.
 This posed a security risk and didn't align with our compliance requirements.

-While we had G3 as our in-house deployment tool, it didn't support Postgres deployments.
-The key was extending G3 to handle Postgres while addressing the security gaps we faced with Liquibase.
+While we had DB_TOOL as our in-house deployment tool, it didn't support Postgres deployments.
+The key was extending DB_TOOL to handle Postgres while addressing the security gaps we faced with Liquibase.

 ## Our Solution: Structure and Simplicity